 UI/UX designers need to empathize with the users.
 UI/UX designers have to dedicate themselves to observations and surveys and have a passion to break barriers, assumptions, and biases.
 This also implies that even after you are done with the research, you will support the findings even if there is any opposition.
 The goal is to be the champion for the users throughout the process—be it design, implementation, or production.

 UI/UX design is a field that is on the rise and is becoming more prominent with each passing year.
 A career as a UI/UX designer has its own challenges but it can be equally, if not more, rewarding.
+Look for UI developer interview questions and make a good career.
 A good career in the field starts with gathering all the relevant skills needed.
 So, what are you waiting for—start your UI/UX journey today!

 Have more queries?
-Ask away in Intellipaat’s Community Forum!
+Ask away in Intellipaat’s UI UX Community Forum!